 Jhoanna Jasmine M. Javier-Elacio, Filipino, born 1972, has served as the Vice President - General Counsel, Corporate Secretary and Compliance Officer of the Company since May 21, 2024.
 She was Assistant Vice President - General Counsel, Corporate Secretary and Compliance Officer from March 6, 2023 to May 21, 2024, Corporate Secretary and Compliance Officer from March 31, 2022 to March 5, 2023, and Assistant Corporate Secretary and Alternate Compliance Officer from May 15, 2012 until March 31, 2022.
 She is also the Corporate Secretary of a number of the domestic subsidiaries of the Company.
 Atty.
-Javier-Elacio was also the Legal Manager of Petron Corporation and the Assistant Corporate Secretary of Petron Foundation, Inc. and a number of the domestic subsidiaries of the Company (May 15,
+Javier-Elacio was also the Legal Manager of Petron Corporation and the Assistant Corporate Secretary of the domestic subsidiaries of the Company (May 15, 2012).